Diocese of St. Augustine: Sex abuse

-The parents of an 11-year-old girl met with Bishop Snyder in 1991 to say that their daughter told them she had been sexually assaulted by Reverend William Malone.
-Snyder had dismissed the allegations because the girl did not attend the meeting.
-However, in 1992, Snyder moved Malone to a different parish in Palm Coast.
-When Malone transferred back to New York that same year, the diocese learned that he had impregnated another girl.
-Snyder secretly arranged child support payments from the diocese to the girl.

-In 2003, the woman who accused Malone in 1991 repeated her allegations to Bishop Galeone.
+In 2003, a woman who had first accused the priest William Malone in 1991 repeated her allegations to Bishop Galeone.
 He never submitted the accusation to the diocesan review board, nor contacted the local district attorney.
 She returned to the diocese in 2018 with the same accusations.
 This time, the review board looked at the allegations and deemed them credible.
 After Malone was publicly listed with credible accusations, three more women in 2019 accused him of sexual abuse.

-In March 2020, the diocese removed Reverend John H. Dux from ministry after determining that sex abuse allegations against him from 1976 were credible.
-His accuser, Patrick Colville, said that Dux took him when he was 14 to the Florida State Fair near Tampa in 1976.
-That night in a hotel room, Dux forced Colville to perform oral sex.
-A second man came forward to accuse Dux of similar alleged crimes between 1980 and 1982 at St. Madeleine Sophie in High Springs.
+In March 2020, the diocese removed John H. Dux from ministry after determining that sex abuse allegations against him from 1976 were credible.
+His accuser, Patrick Colville, said that Dux abused him when he was a minor, in 1976.

 In November 2020, the state of Florida released a list of 97 Catholic priests who were "credibly accused" of committing sex abuse, with five accused of committing sex abuse while serving in the diocese.
-However, a total of 13 priests on this statewide list were tied to the diocese.
+A total of 13 priests on the statewide list were connected to the diocese.